 • Seizures can lead to aspiration and airway injuries.

 Emergency medical suction can save lives in a wide range of emergencies.
-Yet many EMS providers never master medical suction, or only feel comfortable using a single device.
-To protect your patients, here’s what you must know about medical suction.
+Yet many EMS providers never master medical suction or only feel comfortable using a single device.
+Here’s what you must know about medical suction to protect your patients.

 The Different Types of Suction Units

-First responders must be familiar with all major suction units, not just the one that happens to be carried on their ambulance.
+First responders must be familiar with all major suction units, not just the one that happens to be carried in their ambulance.
 Suction units fall into four different categories:

 • Manual suction units, which use a pump to generate suction.

-• Wall-mounted suction units, which provide non-portable suction in hospitals, ambulances, some clinics, and some dental offices.
+• Wall-mounted suction units provide non-portable suction in hospitals, ambulances, some clinics, and some dental offices.

 • Portable emergency suction devices, which are smaller and battery-powered.